 Martin & Charlotte have been working in Argentina for a number of years.
 They direct the Patagonian Bible Institute (PBI), a resident Bible Institute dedicated to the training of ministers for pastoral and missions ministry.
 PBI is located in the southernmost region of Argentina called the Patagonia. (www.patagoniaupdate.org)

 In 2006 several Kalamazoo area pastors were moved by the overwhelming need associated with global poverty and AIDS.
-Together churches have raised almost $1 million for ministries in Kalamazoo, Uganda, and Kenya.
+Together churches have raised over $1.5 million for ministries in Kalamazoo, Uganda, and Kenya.
 Kalamazoo ministries include Urban Alliance and Tree of Life School.
 Bernard’s Vision Schools in Kenya and King Solomon’s Academy in Uganda are both schools for orphans. (www.christfollowersforchange.org)